biobakery/fugassem/readme.md

 	Mode of Gene Ontolog (GO) set used for prediction:

-	* "bug-specific": bug-specific informative terms (where "informative" term is defined as a term that contains >X genes and all of its child terms contain < X genes)
+	* "taxon-specific": taxon-specific informative terms (where "informative" term is defined as a term that contains >X genes and all of its children terms contain < X genes)
 	* "universal": universal informative terms
-	* "union": merged bug informative terms for overall prediction *[Recommended]*
+	* "union": merged taxon-specific informative terms for overall prediction *[Recommended]*

 * **Option: --go-level**